 Our Passionate in His Image story has been many years in the making.
 When I began to put our journey to paper, I was periodically pressed to answer the question:

 My first editor pushed hard, so I responded, “I’m both!”
-She refused to accept this answer even after I explained, “Greg and I function equally in our marriage! …But when did to compliment something become an insult?”
+An answer she refused to accept, to which I replied, “Greg and I function equally in our marriage! …But when did to compliment something become an insult!?”

-To this, she aptly responded, “It’s a question you’ll have to answer because no one will want to listen to you if you don’t have an intelligent explanation.
-People want to know where you stand!”
+To this, she knowingly said, “It’s a question you’ll have to answer because no one will want to listen to you if you don’t have an intelligent explanation.
+People need to know where you stand!”

 It was a good point, and over the years, I’ve continued to give it much consideration, prayer, and discussion between Greg and me.
 Journaling and writing, we’ve reasoned together and interacted with others, both human and through literature.